 Fleet and network

-Previously, Eurowings also served a handful of long-haul destinations in the Caribbean, Africa and Asia.
-Routes were, however, severely underserved (initially with just one plane!) and suffered marathon delays and endless customer complaints.
-Within two years it had been shuttered and spun off by parent group Lufthansa as a new airline called Eurowings Discover, since rebranded again to Discover Airlines.
+The airline previously served long-haul destinations in the Caribbean, Africa and Asia, but those routes were severely underserved (initially with just one plane!) and suffered marathon delays and endless customer complaints.
+Within two years, the operation was shuttered and spun off by Lufthansa as Eurowings Discover, since rebranded to Discover Airlines.

-The Eurowings fleet extends to around 140 aircraft, all narrowbody Airbuses in the short to medium-haul class.
-The majority are A319 and A320 models, with a few A320neos, A321s and A321neos.
-It operates wet lease partnerships with several other airlines to cater to added demand in the summer but always with planes in the same class.
+The Eurowings fleet extends to around 100 aircraft, all narrowbody Airbuses in the short to medium-haul class.
+The majority are A319 and A320 models, with a few A320neos, A321s and A321neos, though Boeing 737-8 MAX aircraft are set to join the fleet.
+It deploys additional aircraft from partner airlines at selected locations to cater to added demand during peak season but always with planes in the same class.
 The fleet is modern and the cabins in my experience well maintained.

 Fares and classes

-Despite being a low-cost carrier, Eurowings fancies itself as slightly more superior than the budget competition.
-As such it’s one of the few to dip a toe in business class territory with its BIZclass fare – although cynics like me might think it little more than a naming and marketing ploy.
-Otherwise, it’s the standard approach – three fare types in Basic, Smart and BIZclass – and the usual array of add-on services.
+Eurowings offers three fare types: Basic, Smart and BIZclass, plus the usual array of add-on services.
+Despite being a low-cost carrier, Eurowings fancies itself as slightly more superior than the budget competition, and it’s one of the few to dip a toe in business class territory with its BIZclass fare (although cynics like me might think it little more than a naming and marketing ploy).

 BASIC

-Basic is exactly that – your flight fare, a randomly allocated standard seat and the usual 40 cm x 30 cm x 25 cm underseat bag allowance.
-You’ll also earn points if you’re a member of the Lufthansa Miles & More rewards scheme.
-You can add a range of extras during or after the booking process, from a carry-on bag that comes with automatic priority boarding to numerous checked bags priced depending on weight and number.
+Basic is exactly that: your flight fare, seat allocation and the usual 40 cm x 30 cm x 25 cm underseat bag allowance.
+You’ll also earn Miles & More points and can add extras during or after booking (from a cabin bag to checked bags priced by weight options up to 12kg, 23kg, or 32kg).

-Thanks to Germany’s central location in Europe, many of its flights are two hours or less, so the sparsity of features in Basic is of no real concern.
-The one exception to that usually comes if you opt for a randomly allocated standard seat but don’t want to risk ending up in the dreaded middle seat.
-There is, however, a handy bug you can exploit when checking in via the app to avoid it.
+Many flights are two hours or less, so Basic’s sparsity isn’t a real concern.
+The one exception is if you don’t want to risk the dreaded middle seat.
+There’s a handy bug you can exploit when checking in via the app to avoid it.

 Simply navigate the check-in flow until your seat is allocated.
-If it’s a middle seat then just abandon the check-in process and start again.
-On the next attempt you’ll be allocated a different seat – if it happens to be another middle one then just repeat the process.
-I use this trick often and haven’t sat in a middle seat for years!
+If it’s a middle seat, abandon the process and start again.
+On the next attempt you’ll be allocated a different seat (if it’s another middle one, just repeat).
+I use this trick often and haven’t sat in a middle seat for years.

 SMART

-Alongside the carry-on, you also get a 23 kg checked bag, priority boarding and standard seat selection.
+Alongside the cabin bag, you also get a 23kg checked bag, free airport check-in and standard seat selection.
 As I never check in hold luggage and can game the system to get a window or aisle seat, I never use the Smart fare option.
-It’s always cheaper to book a Basic fare and add a carry-on bag (which again comes with priority boarding, not that I’d ever use it).
+It’s generally cheaper to book a Basic fare and add a carry-on bag separately.

 BIZclass